 The Administrative Fellowship is at Wake Forest Baptist Medical Center, the academic medical center of Wake Forest Baptist Health.
 This fellowship provides a rotational and project based opportunity for young careerists to see various aspects of healthcare administration.

 Applications must be postmarked by September 20, 2013 to be considered for the 2014 - 2015 fellowship.

-To gain exposure to the entire Medical Center and its subsidiaries, Fellows spend about 45% of their time in rotations.
-Rotations are largely self-directed in accordance with the Fellow’s individual learning objectives and interests.
+To gain exposure to the entire Medical Center and its subsidiaries, fellows spend about 35% of their time in rotations.
+Rotations are largely self-directed in accordance with the fellow’s individual learning objectives and interests.
 Activities may range from meeting with administrative and clinical leaders to observing surgeries and shadowing nurses to spending a day working alongside a housekeeper or a parking booth attendant.
-Fellows will be provided with a very broad rotation schedule, which generally indicates spending the first months in core rotations in hospital operations, ranging from nursing to support services.
+Fellows will be provided with a very broad rotation schedule, which generally indicates spending the first several months in core rotations in hospital operations, ranging from nursing to support services.
 These core rotations are followed by shorter rotations in all other medical center divisions and subsidiaries.
 These include, but are not limited to: Public Relations & Marketing, Facilities Planning & Construction, Government Relations, Finance, Human Resources, Information Services, and Strategic Planning.

 Please review our Frequently Asked Questions.
 If you have additional questions, please Contact Us.